geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I went through all the pull requests.

 ##### **Qazalin** [[00:32:20](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1940)]
-We should do the same for the issues, but, yeah, we're...
+We should do the same for the issues, but, yeah, we're..

 ##### **Chenyu** [[00:32:22](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1942)]
 No, so the issues, I went through that multiple times, and many times things are still broken.